 Mark specialises in commercial disputes under English and international law.
 He is listed as a leading junior for international arbitration in both Chambers and Partners and the Legal 500.

-Mark is frequently instructed on investment treaty disputes, commercial arbitrations and commercial litigations in a number of sectors, including banking, finance, media, oil and gas, agriculture and telecommunications.
+Mark is frequently instructed on investment treaty disputes and commercial arbitrations in a number of sectors, including banking, finance, media, oil and gas, agriculture and telecommunications.
 He has represented, or advised, private parties and states under many of the major arbitral rules including the LCIA, ICC, LMAA, ICSID, UNCITRAL and DIAC rules.
-Mark is often instructed as part of a counsel team, but has also appeared unled before arbitral tribunals and in the County Courts.
+Mark is often instructed as part of a counsel team, but has also appeared unled before arbitral tribunals.

 Further information about Mark’s practice and recent experience is set out under the tabs below.

 Mark speaks fluent Arabic and has a working knowledge of French.
 He has worked on cases and projects involving a wide range of jurisdictions and has particular experience working on disputes and projects involving the Middle East and North Africa region.

 Prior to transferring to the bar in 2014, Mark practised as a solicitor at Freshfields Bruckhaus Deringer LLP in the firm’s international arbitration and public international law group (2009-2013).